-We’ve lived in our current home coming up on five years and although there are many things I really love about our southwest styled home, the backyard isn’t one of them.
+We’ve lived in our current home coming up on six years and although there are many things I really love about our southwest styled home, the backyard isn’t one of them.
 Over the years, I have really improved the space and really worked with what we had to make it work for us… but it was time to take some bigger action!

 Step one was to creating a more green (water friendly) oasis in our desert backyard was to remove some of our concrete patio to eventually lay some sod, among other improvements.
 We thought about hiring someone to help us cut concrete but that increased the cost greatly… so DIY to the rescue.